 Commodore Perry "opened up" Japan in 1854, but Ronald Reagan opened up the banks and finances of that country more than a century later.
 Because his chief of staff Don Regan had been in charge of Merrill Lynch, the Japanese let that company in, and because of some favors by J. P. Morgan in the 19th Century, they also admitted Morgan Stanley.
 Although several Japanese banks had grown to be the largest in the world, the Japanese never adopted the popular American habit of personal checking accounts.
 One of the surprised observations of the new American pioneers was that a bank could be pretty successful, without all that expensive nuisance of processing checks.
 Twenty years later, American banks are starting the long and difficult job of weaning their customers away from paper checks.

-To do electronic bill-paying you of course need to have a computer, and you have to go through the laborious process of entering a lot of information about each person who is going to get paid.
+To do electronic bill-paying you, of course, need to have a computer, and you have to go through the laborious process of entering a lot of information about each person who is going to get paid.
 Once that is done, and security precautions established, paying bills is a much simpler task than it used to be.
 The helpless consumer even has the occasional experience of finding that some creditor billed him twice, or inaccurately; my computer caught your computer making a mistake.
-It's now hard for me to imagine going back to paper checks and bank stubs.
+It now hard for me to imagine going back to paper checks and bank stubs.

 However, I've become spoiled and demanding.
-There are four deficiencies in this system which irritate me enough to bring me to a open bidding process: I'll switch my accounts to any bank that fixes them.
+There are four deficiencies in this system which irritate me enough to bring me to an open bidding process ill switch my accounts to any bank that fixes them.

 And here's my checking account, with gratitude, for any bank that has the moxie to do these things for me.
 It would be well worth the nuisance of re-entering the account information to switch to a bank that seems to care what its customers would like.
 And if that new, imaginative bank gets as many customers as I think they would get, they will need an automated program to transfer all that account information.